Joe Root: 2016

 Root was selected in the England squad for the 2016 ICC World Twenty20.
 He featured in the first match against the West Indies and scored 48 from 36 balls in a losing effort.
 In the second match against South Africa he scored 83 off 44 balls in England's record breaking chase of 230.
 Root was named man of the match for this effort.
 In England's narrow victory against Afghanistan, Root made 12 runs before being run out.
 In the final group match against Sri Lanka he managed to make 25 and take a crucial catch in England's 10 run win, ensuring their place in the semi-final.
 England faced New Zealand in the semi-final and were set to chase 154, Root scored 27* from 22 balls to secure a place in the final.
 In the final against the West Indies, Root scored 54 from 37 balls in England's 155–9 and took the key wickets of Chris Gayle and Johnson Charles.
 However this was not enough to secure a win.
 Root finished the tournament as the 3rd highest scorer with 249 runs.
 Joe Root became only the third player after Shahid Afridi and Marlon Samuels to score a fifty and to take at least a wicket in an ICC World T20 final.

-Root was selected in the England squad for the Sri Lankan tour of England.
-In the second Test, he scored 80 to help England to a first innings total of 498/9d and eventually secure a 9 wicket win and with it, a series win.